 Certifications must be renewed every sixty months or five years.

-In consultation with HR, departments and individual managers are responsible for determining whether their employees - based on required job duties - must obtain background certifications.
+In consultation with HR, departments and individual managers are responsible for determining whether their employees - based on required job duties - must obtain PA Act 153 clearances.

 Who is required to complete the Act 153 clearances?

-Faculty and staff working at Duquesne with direct contact with minors during the course of their employment.
+Faculty and staff working at Duquesne with direct contact and routine interaction with minors during the course of their employment.